(800) 373-2873

 A gait belt—also called a transfer belt, walking belt for seniors, or even a medical belt—is one of the simplest yet most effective mobility aids available.
 It provides support and stability during transfers, protects caregivers from strain, and reduces the risk of falls for patients.

-When used correctly, gait belts promote independence, improve mobility, and ensure safer transfers for seniors and patients at risk of falls.
+When used correctly, transfer belts promote independence, improve mobility, and ensure safer transfers for seniors and patients at risk of falls.
 This guide explains the benefits of gait belts, preparation, positioning, and safety tips for caregivers, nurses, and physical therapists.

 Benefits of Using a Gait Belt